Julia Gillard's misogyny speech

-Julia Gillard's misogyny speech was a parliamentary speech delivered by Australian Prime Minister Julia Gillard in parliament during Question Time on 9 October 2012 in reaction to the opposition leader Tony Abbott accusing her of sexism.
+Julia Gillard's misogyny speech was a parliamentary speech delivered by Australian prime minister Julia Gillard to the House of Representatives on 9 October 2012.
+The speech was delivered during debate on a motion of no confidence moved against Peter Slipper, the speaker of the House, by opposition leader Tony Abbott.

 Background

 Sexism against Gillard

 Over the months leading up to this speech, Gillard had been criticised by parts of the Australian media and some members of the opposition Liberal–National coalition based on her status as an unmarried and childless woman.
 One Liberal MP, Bill Heffernan, said she "was unfit for leadership because she was deliberately barren" and another, Sophie Mirabella, said "You won't need his [ex-PM Kevin Rudd's] taxpayer-funded nanny, will you?" regarding her ousting of the previous Prime Minister.

-Gillard also faced criticism for her actions as leader, reportedly being "characterized as unseemly and unduly brutal for a woman".
+Gillard also faced criticism for her actions as leader, with her ambition reportedly being "characterized as unseemly and unduly brutal for a woman".
 Later she would reveal that she was also under constant attack by her predecessor, Kevin Rudd, saying "What shouldn't happen in politics is you shouldn't be dragged down by someone who is on your own side..."
 When asked whether he had been involved in conversations undermining the Labor Party and undermining the government, he refused to answer.
 There were also several instances of "sexist and hateful attacks from anonymous critics" and "a plethora of pornographic and degrading images of the prime minister circulated on web sites, e-mail, and social media".